-Along with the Telly and Strat, The Les Paul is a guitar that just won’t go away.
+Along with the Tele and Strat, The Les Paul is a guitar that just won’t go away.
 It has stood the test of time.
 When you have figureheads such as Slash and Jimmy Page playing your instrument, it’s fair to say people will always seek out a vintage Les Paul model.
 Gibson crafted this guitar with vintage Gibson tonewoods for the perfect, warm and fuzzy tone.
 The neck is made of mahogany with a rosewood fingerboard.
 This is an American made guitar well under our budget, usually coming in at under $1,200.
+Though the HP version will run you over $1500.
 Reviewers have stated this guitar brings everything you expect out of a premium Gibson.

 Ibanez Prestige RG652AHMFX Electric Guitar Nebula Green Burst

 This eye-catching Ibanez needs to be heard.
 The tonality and playability of this guitar will push you right to the front of any mix.
 Well affordable in terms of our budget, the Ibanez Prestige comes in at under $1,300.
 The neck is a slender 5-piece maple and walnut composite Super Wizard neck.
 This guitar can match any tone with between DiMarzio Tone Zone and AirNorton Humbuckers.
 This guitar demands to be played hard.
 The bridge is a Gibraltar Standard II.
 It holds the sustain of any note you play while keeping every string in tune through the farthest of bends.